 1. A transparent understanding of the role and responsibilities of the TA

 The role of a TA has to be clear and unambiguous and the following areas need to be considered; which children will the TA work with during Maths lessons, what will the TA do during whole-class interactions, who has responsibility for checking children’s work, and who will prepare the resources.

 Without effective communication before a lesson then a TA will have little direction during it.
-All TAs, no matter how experienced, need to be briefed about the learning objectives and the tasks ahead in a way that isn’t e last minute conversation.
-Giving TAs access to planning in advance should be encouraged as TAs observations are crucial in evaluating children’s learning so time.
+All TAs, no matter how experienced, need to be briefed about the learning objectives and the tasks ahead in a way that isn’t a last minute conversation.
+Giving TAs access to planning in advance should be encouraged as TAs observations are crucial in evaluating children’s learning and time.
 As such it should be planned into the day for feedback and for a TA to provide ideas, suggestions, and ask questions.